CleeYOpro/notes-app/README.md

 <table>
   <tr>
     <td width="50%" valign="top">
-      <strong>A simple full-stack notes app</strong> with a modern glassmorphism UI and emoji word replacement — built to explore cloud services and MongoDB for scaling bigger projects in the future.
+      <strong>A simple full-stack notes app</strong> with a modern glassmorphism UI and emoji word replacement: built to explore cloud services and MongoDB for scaling bigger projects in the future.
     </td>
     <td width="50%">
       <img src="imgs/jotpop.png" width="100%"/>